Courtesy Pay provides a safety net up to a pre-determined amount under certain conditions.

-- An overdraft fee of up to $32.50 per item may be charged for covering each overdraft that results in a negative balance at the end of the day.
+- An Overdraft Item Fee of $32.50 per item may be charged for covering each overdraft that results in a negative balance at the end of the day.

-- A maximum of 6 fees per account per day will be assessed.
+- A maximum of 4 overdraft fees per account per day will be assessed.

 For Courtesy Pay consideration, your account is in “good standing” if you (1) make sufficient deposits to bring your account to a positive end-of-day balance at least once every 30 calendar days (including the payment of all bank fees and charges); (2) avoid excessive overdrafts that would suggest the use of Courtesy Pay as a continuing line of credit; and (3) there are no legal orders, levies or liens against your account.

 Please note that the amount of the overdraft item plus our overdraft item fee of $32.50 for each item will be deducted from your Courtesy Pay limit, if an item is paid.
 Overdrafts above and beyond your established Courtesy Pay limit may result in checks or other items being returned to the payee.
 If an item is returned, a returned item fee of $32.50 will be deducted from your account.
 No interest will be charged on the overdraft balance.

 There is no additional cost associated with this privilege unless you use it.
 You will be charged our overdraft item fee of $32.50 for each overdrawn item created by a traditional paper-based check, a teller withdrawal, an automatic payment (ACH) transaction, or a recurring debit card payment.
 Also, if you have requested us to do so, we may authorize and cover ATM transfers or withdrawals and everyday debit card purchases.
 The Merrimack will charge no more than 6 overdraft item fees per account on any given business day.